Dutch Royals Unveil, Speak, Listen And More…

 Princess Máxima visited two projects of the Orange Fund’s ‘growth programme’ on Tuesday.
 First the princess spoke with the people who took the initiative for the programme ‘Celebrate Life’ in the town Broek in Waterland (north of Amsterdam).
 This organization organizes visits to concerts and theatre for senior citizens who can not vist them alone.
 The second programme she visited was ‘Computerwijk’ (computer neighbourhood) in Amsterdam-West.
 In this programme 100 volunteers teach the people in their neighbourhood how to use a computer.
 Afterwards the princess was spotted by Amsterdam’s local television station AT5 while she paid a private visit to the modern art gallery Borzo in Amsterdam.
 On thursday the princess attended an annual meeting of the Rabobank about the importance and the challenges of ‘Development Banking’.
 Princess Máxima speeched for the 1200 participants about the importance of micro finance and the development of the rural sector.
 The meeting was held at the Jaarbeurshallen in Utrecht.

 Tomorrow HM the Queen will open the ‘Hermitage on the Amstel’, the Amsterdam dependence of the Hermitage museum in St. Petersburg.
 Around 700 journalists have already travelled to Amsterdam to report on the opening, as did Russian president Dmitri Medvedev.
-The president will open the museum with the Dutch queen and both will attend a special concert on the river Amstel.Filed under Dutch Royals
+The president will open the museum with the Dutch queen and both will attend a special concert on the river Amstel.Filed under The Netherlands

-Tagged International Olympic Committee, King Willem-Alexander, Microfinance, Princess Beatrix, Queen Máxima, The Oranje Fonds.
+Tagged International Olympic Committee, King Willem-Alexander of The Netherlands, Microfinance, Princess Beatrix of the Netherlands, Queen Máxima of the Netherlands, The Oranje Fonds.